sourcebots/docs/content/tutorials/simulator.md

 2. Edit the existing `test.py`.
 3. Run `run.bat`.
 This will launch 2 windows: The simulator itself, and a terminal which will hold the output of your application.

-## Changing your version of Python

-If webots is picking up the incorrect version of Python, you’ll need to change it.
-This can be done using Tools > Preferences > General > Python command.
-You’ll need to ensure a matching version of Python is installed.
-If you are experiencing issues then please talk to a demonstrator.

 ## Overview

 Within the Webots IDE, there are a few different panels: